Olympus FT shutter count

 - Close the memory card door to revert to normal operating mode.
 Congratulations, you have successfully retrieved the shutter count information!

 At step 9/10, you can use the RIGHT and LEFT buttons on the arrow pad to move between a total of four pages of service menus.
 The listed information is mainly relevant for Olympus repair personnel and helps them diagnose any problem that the camera might have encountered.
-In case you are interested, Olympus expert John Foster has deciphered most of the codes and reports them at biofos.com.
+In case you are interested, Olympus expert John Foster has deciphered many of the codes and reports them at biofos.com.